 I’m a seventeen year resident of Arlington County and have spent more than twenty-five years in the Washington, D.C. area, including a year on Capitol Hill as a Congressional Fellow for the 100th Congress, where I was employed by the House Education subcommittee that provides oversight for federal programs for the handicapped.

 In 1993 I received a Ph.D. in Political Science from Temple University with a specialization in American voting behavior.
 As a doctoral candidate I spent several years teaching Political Science and introductory statistics.

 I am a long time Arlington civic activist and independent thinker.
 I have lobbied at the local, state and national level for legislation promoting an environmental agenda.
 I have also lobbied for fiscal restraint in managing both the Arlington County and Arlington Public Schools’ budgets.

-I’ve run for Arlington County Board several times and School Board twice.
+I’ve run for Arlington County Board a number of times and School Board twice.
 I routinely speak on the issues relevant to Arlington residents before Arlington County Board and Arlington School Board.